Colonel Tom Parker: Elvis in the Army (1958–1960)

+While Presley served in West Germany, Parker appeared to be in complete control, but he was worried about the outside influences that Presley might encounter there.
+Parker had declined to travel to Europe to visit Presley, denying that he spoke any language other than English.
+He sent Presley's friends to keep him company, arranged for business associates to watch over him while working in Europe, and maintained regular contact with him.
+He was reportedly afraid that Presley would realize that other managers were prepared to sign contracts that did not require as much as 25% of his earnings.

-While Presley was serving in West Germany, Parker was hard at work keeping Presley's name known to the public.
-He realized that by keeping RCA Victor, and more importantly the public, hungry for more Presley material, he would be able to negotiate a better contract when Presley returned from active service.
-He had arranged for Presley to record five singles before his induction, guaranteeing RCA Victor enough material to release over a two-year period.
-RCA was eager for Presley to record in West Germany, but Parker insisted that it would ruin his reputation as a regular soldier if he was able to go into a recording studio.
+Parker also worried about Presley losing his fame while he was away in the army, so Parker worked hard to keep Presley's name known to the public.
+He realized that by keeping RCA Victor and the public hungry for more Presley material, he could negotiate a better contract when Presley returned from active service.
+He had arranged for Presley to record five singles before his induction, guaranteeing RCA Victor enough material to release over two years.
+RCA was eager for Presley to record in West Germany.
+Still, Parker insisted it would ruin his reputation as a regular soldier if he could go into a recording studio.
 Stories appeared in the press regularly about Presley, including that he would do a live CCTV broadcast when he returned and that he had signed a deal for a series of annual television spectaculars to be broadcast across the country.
-All of these stories were fabrications, but it kept his name in view of the public.
+All of these stories were fabrications, but they kept Presley's name in the public consciousness.

-Parker appeared to be in complete control during Presley's time away, but he was worried about the outside influence that Presley might encounter in West Germany.
-Parker had declined to travel to Europe, denying that he spoke any language other than English.
-He sent Presley's friends to keep him company, arranged for business associates to watch over him while they were working in Europe, and kept in regular contact with him.
-He was reportedly afraid that Presley would realize that there were other managers available prepared to sign contracts that did not require as much as 25% of his earnings.
-Parker was still worried that Presley would return to nothing, that the public would have found a new star to fawn over by then, and that his golden goose would be reduced to nothing more than a "has-been".